Explain: What is Resistor and Different Types of Resistors

 Wire Wound Resistors :

 By winding a metal wire i.e. Nichrome around insulators like ceramic, wire wound resistors are produced.
-The terminals are soldered with metallic caps and then protected with a layer of paints or molded plastic to withstand high temperatures.
-Because of being a coils, the wire wound resistors are having more inductance but they can be compensated using two coils in reverse directions.
+The terminals are soldered with metallic caps and then protected with a layer of paint or molded plastic to withstand high temperatures.
+Because of being a coils, the wire wound resistors have more inductance but they can be compensated using two coils in reverse directions.

 Thin Film Resistors :

 Thin-film resistors are used most widely nowadays with compact size and low tolerance.
-They are mostly Surface Mount Types of resistors.
+They are mostly surface-mounted types of resistors.
 These resistors are constructed from a ceramic substrate and the deposition of metal oxide onto it.
 Where the thickness of the film determines the resistance value.

 Printed Carbon Resistors :